davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

     IStrategy[] strategies;
     uint64[] newMagnitudes;
 }

+/**
+ * @notice Modifies the proportions of slashable stake allocated to an operator set from a list of strategies
+ * Note that deallocations remain slashable for DEALLOCATION_DELAY blocks therefore when they are cleared they may
+ * free up less allocatable magnitude than initially deallocated.
+ * @param operator the operator to modify allocations for
+ * @param params array of magnitude adjustments for one or more operator sets
+ * @dev Updates encumberedMagnitude for the updated strategies */ function modifyAllocations( address operator,
+    AllocateParams[] calldata params
+)
+    external
+    onlyWhenNotPaused(PAUSED_MODIFY_ALLOCATIONS)
 ```

+_Note: this method can be called directly by an operator, or by a caller authorized by the operator via the `PermissionController`.
+See [`PermissionController.md`](../permissions/PermissionController.md) for details._

+This function is called by an operator to EITHER allocate OR deallocate the magnitude allocated from a strategy to an operator set.

+Each `(operator, operatorSet, strategy)` tuple can have at most 1 pending modification at a time.
+The function will revert is there is a pending modification for any of the tuples in the input.

 The total magnitude assigned in pending allocations, active allocations, and pending deallocations for a strategy is known as the **_encumbered magnitude_**.
 The contract verifies that the encumbered magnitude never exceeds the operator's max magnitude for the strategy.
 If any allocations cause the encumbered magnitude to exceed the max magnitude, this function reverts.